Northern Area Command (RAAF)

 Northern Area Command was one of several geographically based commands raised by the Royal Australian Air Force (RAAF) during World War II.
-It was formed in May 1941, and covered the whole of northern Australia and Papua.
+It was formed in May 1941, and covered northern Australia and Papua.
 Headquartered at Townsville, Queensland, Northern Area Command was responsible for air defence, aerial reconnaissance and protection of the sea lanes within its boundaries.
 In January 1942, following the outbreak of the Pacific War, it was divided into North-Western and North-Eastern Area Commands, to counter Japanese threats to northern Australia and Papua, respectively.

 History

 Prior to World War II, the Royal Australian Air Force was small enough for all its elements to be directly controlled by RAAF Headquarters in Melbourne.
 After war broke out, the RAAF began to decentralise its command structure, commensurate with expected increases in manpower and units.
 Between March 1940 and May 1941, it divided Australia and Papua into four geographically based command-and-control zones: Central Area, Southern Area, Western Area, and Northern Area.
 The roles of these area commands were air defence, protection of adjacent sea lanes, and aerial reconnaissance.
 Each was led by an Air Officer Commanding (AOC) responsible for the administration and operations of air bases and units within his boundary.

 Northern Area Command, headquartered in Townsville, Queensland, was formed on 8 May 1941 under the leadership of Air Commodore Frank Lukis.
 The command controlled units in northern New South Wales, Queensland, the Northern Territory, and Papua.
 Lukis was thus responsible for air defence along the entire north coast of Australia.
 The main air base in the Northern Territory, RAAF Station Darwin, was augmented by eight satellite bases in the region.
 Between June and November 1941, Northern Area took the lead in tracking Japanese pearl luggers, whose increased presence off north-western Australia was regarded as "significant" by intelligence services.
 Central Area was disbanded in August and its responsibilities divided between Northern Area, Southern Area, and the newly formed No. 2 (Training) Group in Sydney.